zielman/Codeforces-solutions/README.md

 # Codeforces-solutions

-My submitted and accepted solutions to 120+ problems at codeforces.com.
+My submitted and accepted solutions to 120+ various problems at codeforces.com.